pivotal/blog/content/post/agile-and-program-logic.md

 Separation logic people like to talk about "local specifications".
 They write specifications that talk about the state of the program-memory before and after running whatever piece of code they're talking about.
-By "local" they mean that they only talk about the bits of memory that the program cares about (neads to read from or write to).
+By "local" they mean that they only talk about the bits of memory that the program cares about (needs to read from or write to).
 Advantages of local separation logic specifications are that they compose neatly, and they reduce the amount of effort (mental for a human, computational for a tool) needed to prove that a given program does as it claims to.

 I've just claimed that Pivotal people care about "local partial specifications".
-By this, I mean specifications that trivialy compose, and which say the absolute minimum needed to describe a single feature.
+By this, I mean specifications that trivially compose, and which say the absolute minimum needed to describe a single feature.

 Tools like Infer do a great job of allowing engineers to reap some of the